rutishauserlab/workingmem-release-NWB/README.md

 ## License

-"SB_NWB" Copyright (c) 2019, Rutishauser Lab.
+"NWB_SB" Copyright (c) 2019, Rutishauser Lab.
 All rights reserved.

 Redistribution and use in source and binary forms, with or without modification, are permitted provided that the following conditions are met: